Animal Injury Claims

 Our specialist solicitors are professional and proactive in their approach and will always put your best interests first in order to help you get the outcome you deserve.
 We can provide you with the information you need to decide whether or not you’d like to make a claim.
 Our solicitors pride themselves on our high levels of client care and provide our clients with straightforward, easy-to-follow advice.

-The team also has a number of years' experience when it comes to handling dog bite injuries, whether this is from someone else's pet or a working dog, such as a police dog.
+The team also has many years of experience when it comes to handling dog bite injuries, whether this is from someone else’s pet or a working dog, such as a police dog.
 We understand the circumstances that may surround such incidents and are equipped to deal with them on your behalf, so that you can be assured that you claim an appropriate amount of compensation.
+Dangerous animals can pose significant risks in various environments, including homes, workplaces and public spaces.

 Types of Animal Attacks

 Animal attacks are not uncommon and can take various forms.
-An animal may be more prone to attack if it is anxious or frightened, and this can happen anywhere - from an incident with someone else's pet in a domestic setting, to an attack on farmland or surrounding public highways and property.
-An attack from an animal may even happen during an activity on holiday, such as swimming with sharks.
-Unsuspecting individuals may be prone to attacks in a variety of locations, such as petting zoos, farms, pet shops and animal sanctuaries.
+An animal may be more prone to attack if it is anxious or frightened, and this can happen anywhere - from an incident with someone else’s pet in a domestic setting, to an attack on farmland or surrounding public highways and property.
+Incidents involving animals can also occur during activities on holiday, such as swimming with sharks.
+The unpredictability of animals means that unsuspecting individuals may be prone to attacks in a variety of locations, such as petting zoos, farms, pet shops and animal sanctuaries.

 The most frequent sorts of accidents we have encountered are: